jddixon/xlreg_r/doc/index.md

 keys.
 (The client does **not** register its secret RSA **private** keys.)
 The configuration information is signed with the applicant's private *sig" key.
-The server uses the client's public key, provided as part of the configuration information, to verify the client's digital signature on the configuration data.
+The server uses the client's RSA public key, provided as part of the configuration information, to verify the client's digital signature on the configuration data.
 This proves that the configuration information is intact and that the applicant has the private key corresponding to the public key.
 In other words, the server has